Information Security Policy

 Management shall ensure that employees, contractors and third-party users:

-Are properly briefed on their information security roles and responsibilities prior to being granted access to covered information or
+- Are properly briefed on their information security roles and responsibilities prior to being granted access to covered information or information systems;

-Conform to the terms and conditions of employment, which includes the organization’s information security policy and appropriate
+- Conform to the terms and conditions of employment, which includes the organization’s information security policy and appropriate methods of working.

 I. within 90 days of assuming an incident response role or responsibility;